2010 NHRA Full Throttle Drag Racing Series season

 The 2010 NHRA Full Throttle Drag Racing Season ran from February 11 to November 14, 2010.
 A variety of new safety rules were implemented following the conclusion of the investigation of the Scott Kalitta death in 2008.
 The NHRA had planned on returning Top Fuel and Funny Car classes to 1320 ft distances; however, racing in those classes remained at 1000 ft distance to contain costs with the United States economy still in recession, as well as to address ongoing safety concerns.

 There were 23 Top Fuel, Funny Car, and Pro Stock car events, and 17 Pro Stock Motorcycle events.

 Schedule

 With the closure of the Memphis Motorsports Park as of 30 October 2009, the Full Throttle Series is now slated for 23 events:

 The Virginia NHRA Nationals has also been eliminated, as Virginia Motorsports Park chose to align with rival Kenneth Feld's International Hot Rod Association instead (many tracks changed sanctioning, owing to their sportsman classes).
 A second race at zMax Dragway, the Four Wide Nationals, was added.

-1 Saturday race.
-As the Arizona Pro Stock eliminations were abandoned after one round, the remaining rounds were conducted during Gainesville on Saturday.

-2 The rules for the Four Wide Nationals differ from other races:
+1 The rules for the Four Wide Nationals differ from other races: